 These injuries, known as occupational diseases, are covered by worker’s compensation.
 But it can be tricky to prove that your ailments are work-related.
 Employers and their insurers are often skeptical or downright hostile to such claims.

-I am worker’s compensation attorney Lisa Wiebusch.
+I am worker’s compensation attorney Law Office of Lisa A. Wiebusch LLC.
 I have helped workers across Wisconsin qualify for wage benefits and permanent disability benefits for overuse injuries and other occupational disease claims.